A PMO stands for any of below three terms;

 - Captures lesson learned in efficient manners

 PMO is the best for big organizations running multiple projects or programs in the long run as it helps in so many ways.
-But if your organization can’t afford and have a very few projects then it is just a liability.
+But if your organization can’t afford and have very few projects, then it is just a liability.

 Can a PMO accelerate the implementation process?

 It is said that a PMO in a company will increase the probability of project portfolio management success, and this way, it ultimately helps to accelerate and dump the projects of no values.